sloan58/uc-insight/readme.md

 ## Device Registration

 The device registration tool will query the CUCM 'device' table for all devices and then obtain the registration status of each device.
 The results can be saved as csv, pdf, etc.  The 'device' table contains more than just phones so you'll get reports on things like MOH servers and Transcoders.
 This tool is useful to compare device registration status before and after an upgrade or cluster reboot.
-Currently, you'll need to use diff or another tool of your choice to compare the before and after.
-Eventually I'd like to add the feature to do this comparison via the program.

 ### Installation